koiti-yano/vars2/README.md

 ```

 # New Features of vars2
-+ Tibbles (The VAR function can take a tibble as an argument.)
++ Tibbles: The VAR function accepts a tibble as input y and some useful tools are added.)
-+ Plot impulse response with ggplot2 (See the figure below)
++ ggplot2: Impulse response plots with ggplot2 (See the figure below)
 ![Screenshot of ](tools/figure/plot_irf_with_vars2.png)

 # Koiti' note